tom-h/Intro-OpenRefine/README.md

 So far, I've been avoiding touching upon the fact that under the hood is [a simple programming language](https://github.com/OpenRefine/OpenRefine/wiki/General-Refine-Expression-Language) which can be used for contructing custom facets, or for making far more complex transformations on cells.

-To use OR for more advanced transformations, it's difficult to avoid occassionally constructing small snippets of code.
+To use OR for more advanced transformations, it's difficult to avoid occasionally constructing small snippets of code.
 To get a sense of these snippets, a good place to start is to look at the code underlying some of the pre-programmed facets.
 Facets don't actually change anything, so feel free to experiment with any facet in the Facets menu.

 The most basic is the `Text facet`.
 This is based just on whatever the value of the cell is.
 By clicking on `change` for the `language type` facet, we can see that the GREL code is simply `value`.

-If we modify this to `value.split(' ')` and click `OK` our facet changes to be based on the words in the categorization.
+If we modify this to `value.split(' ')` and click `OK` our facet changes to be based on the words in the categorisation.
 Choosing `language` will now match `language term`, `language group term` and `language code` (because they all contain `language`).

 ## Search and replace